bfxdev/Arduino/Affine3D/README.md

 };
 ```

-At the beginning of the `loop()` function, add the aliase for the tilemap and tileset:
+At the beginning of the `loop()` function, add the aliases for the tile map and tile set raw variables:

 ```C++
   // Inits pointers for the tile map